bohndezdev/workflow-wordpress-typescript-sass-gulp/README.md

-script_source_file | Route to the main typescript file where you'll code. script_bundle_name | Name for for the output js file (typescript bundled). script_dest        | Route to the directory that will contains the js files. style_source_file  | Route to main file for scss styles. style_bundle_name  | Name for the bundled css file. style_dest         | Route to the directory that will contains the css files. images_src         | Directory for source images.
+script_source_file | Route to the main typescript file where you'll code. script_bundle_name | Name for for the output js file (typescript bundled). script_dest        | Route to the directory that will contains the js files. style_listen_files | Directory to listen for changes. style_main_file    | Route to main file for scss styles. style_bundle_name  | Name for the bundled css file. style_dest         | Route to the directory that will contains the css files. images_src         | Directory for source images.